Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>She moves to the fourth card, at the bottom of the cross, and listens once more, tracing small circles across its back as she hums a contemplative note.
 The magic flames leap and dance upon their wicks, now casting swirling violet embers into the air as the graves beyond shimmer with a twilit glow.</p>
 <p>"This card sheds light on one who will help you greatly in the battle against darkness."</p>
 <p>She flips the card.</p>
 <p>This time, the illustration revealed is a quiet graveyard choked with fog, its entrance sealed with a sharp iron fence.
 "The Mists."
 Madam Eva leans forward.
-(See <span class="citation">Strahd’s Enemy, p.
-15</span>, for this card’s foretelling.)</p>
+"A Vistana wanders this land alone, searching for her mentor.
+She does not stay in one place for long.
+Seek her out at Saint Markovia's Abbey, near the mists."</p>
 <p>Finally, she moves her hand to the fifth card—and nearly recoils, her brow furrowing until the wrinkles split her forehead like a trench.
 Behind her, shadows encircle the candlelight until the light is very nearly swallowed by the creeping dark.
 When next she speaks, Madam Eva's rasping voice is scarce above a whisper.</p>
 <p>"Your enemy is a creature of darkness, whose powers are beyond mortality.
 When the hour of judgment arrives, this card will lead you to him!"</p>
 <p>Her hand trembles above the card for a silent moment—and then deft, ancient fingers reveal its opposite side.</p>
 <p>In the darkness, the fifth and final illustration is only barely visible through the smoke and unnatural murk.
 Upon the card's surface dwells a depiction of a crowned, grinning emperor clad in royal finery and reaching for a goblet of wine—though his limbs are wooden puppet’s limbs, lashed to corded strings that disappear into the darkness overhead.</p>
 <p>Madam Eva slowly exhales.
 "The Marionette."
-(See <span class="citation">Strahd’s Location in the Castle, p.
-17</span>, for this card’s foretelling.)</p>
+"Look to great heights.
+Find the beating heart of the castle.
+He waits nearby."</p>
 <p>As the last syllable passes her lips, the old woman freezes—and then rocks backwards, her eyes rolling until their whites gleam like pearls in the darkness—and then she snaps back, the candlelight burning down to its ordinary crimson glow.</p>
 <p>The sound of the natural world returns—the whispering of the wind through the trees, the distant hooting of an owl, and the faraway lapping of the Ivlis River against its banks.
 Silver moonlight once again pierces the cemetery's edge, and you feel yourselves breathe for the first time since the reading began.</p>
 <p>Madam Eva says nothing.
 She only regards you silently with dark, heavy eyes.</p></div>